Carbon Pollution Pricing

 The Regional Greenhouse Gas Initiative (RGGI) covers the electricity sector.

-The state is also developing an economywide cap-and-invest program.
+The state is also developing an economywide cap-and-invest program, with draft rules expected in 2025 and implementation beginning in 2026.

 Washington